com372-14/com372-14.github.io/_projects/07-prototypes.md

     }
     ```

-Link this file to your main project portfolio page, and commit / sync your changes to GitHub.
+Link this file to your main project portfolio page, and commit / sync your changes to GitHub.  **Don't forget to validate!**

 ## Need inspiration?